LucasDelfino92/morrowindsharp/main.md

 [**Poison Crafting**](https://www.nexusmods.com/morrowind/mods/45729)
 Opens up an entire new facet of gameplay by granting the ability to use potions offensively, as poisons applied to your weapons.
 Supports all potions, including those added by other mods or crafted by the player.
 Additionally includes new HUD elements and various other improvements to the alchemy system as a whole.
-- BAIN options to install:
+- On MO2 installation, check the following options in the BAIN installer:
   - [X] 00 Core
   - [X] 01 Labelled Potions

 [**Restocking Alchemy Essentials**](https://www.nexusmods.com/morrowind/mods/49232)
 Increases the availability of restocking Restore Magicka, Restore Fatigue, and Restore Health potions across Alchemists, Apothecaries, and Healers.
 Now these potions will be easier to come across for sale.
 Includes patch for Poison Crafting.
-- BAIN options to install:
+- On MO2 installation, check the following options in the BAIN installer:
   - [X] 00 Core
   - [X] 01 Poison Crafting Patch